Fliplet/fliplet-cli/docs/Upcoming.md

     <div>
       <span class="pin">Now available to all customers</span>
       <h4>Helpers</h4>
       <p>Fliplet Helpers have gone through a complete overhaul to enhance their functionality and list of use cases.
-See the new changes we just released.</p>
+See the new changes we released.</p>
       <button>Browse documentation &rarr;</button>
     </div>
   </a>